 The charge was filed in the United States District Court for the Eastern District of Michigan on Friday.

-It follows a 7 Action News Investigation that found Hathaway transferred the ownership of her Windemere, Florida home into her step-daughter's name while she was also trying to qualify for a short sale on a home in Grosse Pointe.
+a 7 Action News Investigation that found Hathaway transferred the ownership of her Windemere, Florida home into her step-daughter's name while she was also trying to qualify for a short sale on a home in Grosse Pointe.
 The mortgage on the Grosse Pointe home was held by ING Direct.

 After the short sale, the Florida home was transferred back into Hathaway's name.

 The document laying out the charge against Hathaway says she "executed a scheme to defraud ING and to obtain money and funds owned by and under the control of ING by means of materially false and fraudulent pretenses and representations."